 Your Family Important Information Document

-Why you need an important information document on paper
+Why you need important information on paper

 I couldn’t decide if this should go under the “Emergency Preparedness” category or the ”Organization” category, because I feel like it belongs equally to both.
 This is something to help with your everyday organization of information, but also would be gold to have in the event of an emergency.